Skip to main content

 MCP Registry

 Crewship syncs with the official MCP registry at registry.modelcontextprotocol.io/v0/servers.
 The SyncMCPRegistry function (internal/api/mcp_registry.go) fetches and caches all registered servers locally.
-Registry entries include:
+This allows users to browse and install MCP servers from the registry without manual configuration.

 • Server name and display name